ReDI-School/intermediate-java/build-with-maven/index.md

 16. Verify project can build `mvn clean verify`
 17. Execute the resulting jar file with some arguments
       ```
-        java -jar target/maven-demo-1.0-SNAPSHOT-jar-with-dependencies.jar "Hello World!"
+        java -jar target/maven-demo-1.0-SNAPSHOT-jar-with-dependencies.jar 'Hello World!'
 250
       ```
-    to generate a QR Code for the text `"Hello World!"`, having a width of 250 pixels.
+    to generate a QR Code for the text `'Hello World!'`, having a width of 250 pixels.

 18. Check that QR Code is generated